Board of Directors

 Michael Tatum is a real estate investor in multi-family residential properties and a custom home builder.
 He has a degree in Industrial design and a Construction Management Certificate from San Francisco State University.
 He Chairs the Building and Grounds Committee for PS1 and co-chairs the fall festival.
 Michael and his wife, Jenny, have one child at PS1 and two PS1 alumni (Class of 2015 and Class of 2018).

 Steve Trilling is Senior Vice President and General Manager of Security Analytics and Research at Symantec, the global leader in cyber security.
 Symantec protects diverse systems from mobile phones, to desktops and laptops, to the data centers of the world’s largest enterprises.
 Steve’s division delivers Symantec’s industry-leading threat protection technologies, advanced security analytics, investigations into new targeted cyberattacks, as well as basic and applied research in machine learning and artificial intelligence.
 Steve received his BS degree from Yale University and his MS from the Massachusetts Institute of Technology.
 At PS1, Steve is in his second year as Chair of the school’s Annual Fund, as well as serving on the Administration and Finance Committee, and has been an active member of the Strategic Vision Committee.
 He is also an engaged volunteer in his community, serving on the Dean’s Corporate Advisory Board for the UCLA School of Engineering and Applied Science, and serving on the Board and being an active coach and volunteer at West Los Angeles Little League.
 In addition, Steve is a member of the Gores Center Allergy Council at Children’s Hospital Los Angeles, and is involved in fundraising for the Sean N. Parker Center for Allergy and Asthma Research at Stanford University.
-He and his wife Wendi live in Brentwood and have twin boys who are both currently PS1 students.
+He and his wife Wendi live in Brentwood and have twin boys who graduated from PS1.